Finn Lau: Early life and surveyor career

-Lau was originally a surveyor who claimed to have no political background or association with any political parties at all, and said that he was “only a Hong Konger who loves Hong Kong”.
+Lau was originally a surveyor who claimed to have no political background or association with any political parties at all, and said that he was "only a Hong Konger who loves Hong Kong".
 He qualified as a surveyor and worked in Hong Kong, Singapore, and the United Kingdom.
 He has been based in London, UK since 2019.

+In November 2023, Lau wrote the foreword of the book The Mosaic Effect, co-authored by Canadian Military Intelligence Analyst, Scott McGregor and Journalist Ina Mitchell.

 2019–20 protests

 Lam Chau strategy

-During the early stage of the 2019–2020 Hong Kong protests, he suggested the strategy Lam Chau as the user “I want Lam Chau” on the forum LIHKG and gained attention for it.
+During the early stage of the 2019–2020 Hong Kong protests, he suggested the strategy Lam Chau as the user "I want Lam Chau" on the forum LIHKG and gained attention for it.
 He called for the citizens to request foreign governments to cancel the passports of Hong Kong government officials, pro-China personnel, and their families.
 He reasoned that as many of the Hong Kong government officials and pro-China legislators were holding foreign passports, they would be able to disregard the long term effects their policies may have on Hong Kong, thus cancelling their passports would force them to reconsider the potential harm in legislating the anti-extradition bill.
-The concept of Lam Chau since then went popular among protesters, with many citing the line in The Hunger Games “If we burn, you burn with us” to rally for the concept.
+The concept of Lam Chau since then went popular among protesters, with many citing the line in The Hunger Games "If we burn, you burn with us" to rally for the concept.
 The line later became a popular slogan in the movement, often appearing on different Lennon Walls.